-- 1. Manage airway according to the appropriate Procedure: Airway Management (1015). - Attach side-stream capnography device to the supraglottic airway.
-It can also be attached to an oxygen delivery device or a nasal cannula specific to CO2 monitoring; and can be used on patients who are breathing on their own. - 3.
-Note CO2 level and maintain EtCO2 output of 35-45 mmHg.
+- 1. Manage airway according to the appropriate PROCEDURE: 1015 Airway Management. - Attach side-stream capnography device to the supraglottic airway.
+It can also be attached to an oxygen delivery device or a nasal cannula specific to CO2 monitoring can be used on patients who are breathing adequately themselves. - 3.
+Note CO2 level and maintain EtCO2 output between 35-45 mmHg.